evans646/evans646/README.md

 - 🔭 I’m currently working on side projects to hone my skills  while studying in school!
 - 👯 I’m looking to collaborate on projects that solves real wold problems and helps us learn at the same time!
 - 💬 Ask me about anthing!
-- 📫 You can reach me on: jw207740@gmail.com
+- 📧 You can reach me on: jw207740@gmail.com

 <h3>
-    Or connect with me via:
+    Or connect with me 📲
 </h3>

  <p align='left' dir='auto'>